dnndev/xmp-docs/template-controls/template.md

 context: template
 summary: >-
   The template tag is the primary workhorse of XModPro.
 It contains the data commands and layout instructions for your display.
+Additionally, it enables you to specify who is allowed to add, edit, and delete records as well as who is allowed to view the details of records.
+You can use multiple Template tags, enabling you to have side-by-side (or however you want to lay them out using HTML) displays within the same module instance, each being fed by different datasources.
 keywords:
   - template
 ---